Trump, first lady in Iraq for surprise visit with troops

 The president previously drew criticism for his decision not to visit Arlington National Cemetery to mark Veterans Day, following his trip to Europe.
 He said later he "should have" visited the cemetery but was too busy with official business.

-Fox News' Lucas Tomlinson, Gregg Re and The Associated Press contributed to this report.
+Fox News' Lucas Tomlinson and Gregg Re, and The Associated Press, contributed to this report.